Disaster Recovery

 Defining RTO vs RPO Values

-As our earlier example illustrated, recovery time and point objectives (RTPO) are not one-size-fits-all.
+As our earlier example illustrated, recovery time and point objectives (RTPO) are not one-size-fits-all when it comes to disaster recovery plans.
 Organizations are different in size and industry; for example, while that small retailer may be able to play loosely with its metrics, a hospital – where lives are at stake – likely cannot afford any downtime.

 That said, one common disaster recovery strategy is to divide applications and services into various tiers and set RTPO values according to the service-level agreements (SLAs) that they have committed to.